Skip to main content

 What is the pro-rata rule?

 The pro-rata rule is where employers proportionately split up salary, benefits, leave and more to all staff.
 This means that all employees, regardless of their contracted hours, are treated equally to a portion of what they’re owed.
-This includes bonuses, overtime pay, commissions, sick pay, pension contributions, etc., all need to be calculated on a pro-rata basis that aligns with the employee’s individual working hours.
+This includes bonuses, overtime pay, commissions, sick pay, pension contributions, etc., all of which need to be calculated on a pro-rata basis that aligns with the employee’s individual working hours.

-Let PayFit manage all your pro-rata calculations
+Let software manage all your pro-rata calculations